rafisudrajat/skill-up-activity/matrix_factorization/README.md

 TO DO:

-1. Make the notebook modular
-2. Visualize the training result
+1. Visualize the training result
-3. Create simple demo
+2. Create simple demo for inference